Prabhat7930/aps-portfolio/README.md

 ![alt text](assets/searching.png)

 **Challenge:** Efficiently search products based on user queries.
-**Algorithm:** Inverted Index
+**Algorithm:** Binary Search
-**Description:** A data structure used to map content to its location, allowing for full-text searches.
+**Description:** A classic algorithm for searching where elements are arranged in a sorted order.
-**Time Complexity:** O(1) for adding documents, O(k + log N) for querying, where k is the number of results.
+**Time Complexity:** O(1) for adding documents, O(logN) for searching where N is the number of searchable items.
-**Space Complexity:** O(N), where N is the number of terms.
+**Space Complexity:** O(N), where N is the number of items.

 **Approach:**
-- Build an inverted index for the product descriptions and titles.
+- Build a binary searh algorithm for searching product by names.
+- Product names can be arranged in lexicograpically fashion.
-- Enables quick keyword-based searching, enhancing the product search experience.
+- Could be used for quick keyword-based searching, enhancing the product search experience.

 ### 4. Product Filtering Based on different Metrics
 **Use case:** Allowing users to quickly narrow down product selections based on multiple criteria like price range, brand, and ratings.